nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 These are the routine tasks that all fish keepers have to undertake to keep their fish bright and healthy.
 Create tasks to remind you and help you in your fish keeping. *Fish Ahoy!* will automatically generate feeding reminders for you based off your fishes' last fed date.
 These will have a **high** priority to remind you to feed them!
-In the list, each fish has an [index](#faq).
+In the list, each task has an [index](#faq).
 Use these indexes to perform certain operations on them.

 Currently, there are three operations around tasks: